 When registered, you will be listed in the Commercial Register (Handelsregister).
 The KVK will communicate your details to the Dutch Tax and Customs Administration office, which assesses if you are a VAT entrepreneur, depending on your activities.
 In most cases, a freelancer or sole proprietor is a VAT entrepreneur.
 The Dutch Tax and Customs Administration should then issue your VAT tax number and your VAT identification number within two weeks.

 In the Netherlands, almost every VAT entrepreneur must calculate and add VAT to the service or product fees, regardless of the legal structure.
 Once registered with the KVK, you will receive a number for your business that you will need to state on your invoices and outgoing post.
 Also, the VAT number should be stated on the invoices.

 Sole proprietor's liability in the Netherlands

 As a sole proprietor, your private assets and your business assets are not separated, meaning you are liable for all your actions and finances.
 This means that if you gain debt and don't have enough business assets to cover it, you will have to pay with your private assets, and creditors are entitled to claim them.
 If your proprietorship is declared bankrupt, you will have to file for personal bankruptcy as well.

 Sole proprietor's taxes in the Netherlands

 The profit you make as a sole proprietor is subject to income tax.
 In the Netherlands, income is divided into three groups, called boxes, and each box has its tax rate.

-- Box 1: taxable income from work and home-ownership
+- Box 1: taxable income from employment and home-ownership

-- Box 2: taxable income from a substantial business interest
+- Box 2: taxable income from substantial shareholdings

 - Box 3: taxable income from savings and investments